 In 2011, I moved to Buckinghamshire and secured a post as advanced neurophysiotherapist for the Buckshealthcare NHS Trust.
 This led to the fantastic opportunity of working closely with the Parkinson’s Disease Specialist Nurse, Occupational Therapists, Speech Therapists, Seating Specialists as well as developing relationships with other services in the community.
 My continuing experience in the field of PD has led me to understand the sheer complexity of the disease and the differing challenges faced by People with Parkinson’s.
 It has made me more determined to promote self awareness and strategies to help tackle these challenges.

 In 2016 I attended a course to train to teach the new and inspiring PD Warrior exercise programme .
 It has completely changed my way of thinking about treating Parkinson’s – it is a very exciting time for exercise and Parkinson’s Disease.
 I am now an accredited PD Warrior Instructor and am pleased to offer the PD Power Classes based on PD Warrior concepts.

 I am a Chartered Physiotherapist, a member of HCPC, CSP, ACPIN, and the PD Excellence Network for the Thames Valley.
 I regularly attend courses to ensure my practice is up to date with best practice and CPD.

-I really hope I will be able to help you with your physiotherapy needs, so don’t hesitate to contact me if you would like to discuss how I many be able to help you.
+We really hope I will be able to help you with your physiotherapy needs, so don’t hesitate to contact us if you would like to discuss how we many be able to help you.

-I also work in association with Horizon Physiotherapy, a great team of neurophysiotherapists.
+We also work in association with Horizon Physiotherapy, a great team of Neuro-Physiotherapists.